-- (a) the distribution of both the convertible or exchangeable securities and the underlying securities will be qualified by the prospectus; or - (b) the statutory rights that an investor would have if he or she purchased the underlying security offered under a prospectus are otherwise provided to the investor by way of a contractual right of action. - 4.9 Restricted Securities - Section 7.7 of Form 44-101F1 specifies additional disclosure applicable to restricted securities, including a detailed description of any significant provisions under applicable corporate and securities law that do not apply to the holders of the restricted securities but do apply to the holders of another class of equity securities.
+- (a) the distribution of both the convertible or exchangeable securities and the underlying securities will be qualified by the prospectus; or - (b) the statutory rights that an investor would have if he or she purchased the underlying security offered under a prospectus are otherwise provided to the investor by way of a contractual right of action. - 4.8 4.9 Restricted Securities Section 7.7 of Form 44-101F1 specifies additional disclosure applicable to restricted securities, including a detailed description of any significant provisions under applicable corporate and securities law that do not apply to the holders of the restricted securities but do apply to the holders of another class of equity securities.
 An example of such provisions would be rights under takeover bids.

-4.10 Recent and Proposed Acquisitions
+4.9 4.10 Recent and Proposed Acquisitions

-- (1) Subsection 10.1(2) of Form 44-101F1 requires prescribed disclosure of a proposed acquisition that has progressed to a state "where a reasonable person would believe that the likelihood of the acquisition being completed is high" and that would, if completed on the date of the short form prospectus, be a significant acquisition for the purposes of Part 8 of NI 51-102.
-The securities regulatory authorities interpret the phrase "where a reasonable person would believe that the likelihood of the acquisition being completed is high" having regard to section 3290 of the Handbook "Contingencies".
-It is the view of the securities regulatory authorities that the following factors may be relevant in determining whether the likelihood of an acquisition being completed is high: - 1. whether the acquisition has been publicly announced; - 2. whether the acquisition is the subject of an executed agreement; and - 3. the nature of conditions to the completion of the acquisition including any material third party consents required.
+(1)(1) Subsection 10.2(2) of Form 44-101F1 requires prescribed disclosure of a proposed acquisition that has progressed to a state "where a reasonable person would believe that the likelihood of the acquisition being completed is high" and that would, if completed on the date of the short form prospectus, be a significant acquisition for the purposes of Part 8 of NI 51-102.
+The securities regulatory authorities interpretOur interpretation of the phrase "where a reasonable person would believe that the likelihood of the acquisition being completed is high" is consistent with the concept of a likely contingency in CICA Handbook section 3290.
+It is theour view of the securities regulatory authorities that the following factors may be relevant in determining whether the likelihood of an acquisition being completed is high:

+- 1. (a) whether the acquisition has been publicly announced; - 2. (b) whether the acquisition is the subject of an executed agreement; and - 3. (c) the nature of conditions to the completion of the acquisition including any material third party consents required.